jean-moulinette/open-dj/README.md

 This can be very frustrating but there is many songs that aren't protected even if they should have been.

 However, this can be a great opportunity to search and listening to creative contents.

+**Note that if you can't get a single video working well, this may be caused of an issue with youtube.lua VLC's script, _please refer to the section "VLC's youtube.lua script" in this document._**

 #### Have fun